notenoughneon/mf-obj/README.md

   //...
 });
 ```
-Parses html for a single h-entry and returns a promise for an Entry object.
+Parses html for a single h-entry and returns a *Promise* for an Entry.
 Throws an exception if it does not find one and only one top-level h-entry.

 #### getEntryFromUrl()